 a.
-The agreement with Yahoo Holdings, Inc. is crucial to our operations, and modifications to the license agreement with Yahoo Holdings, Inc. could affect our business performance.
+The agreement with Oath Holdings Inc. is crucial to our operations, and modifications to the license agreement with Oath Holdings Inc. could affect our business performance.

-The Yahoo Japan Group's operations are based on a license agreement with Yahoo Holdings, Inc. Most of the trademark, software, and tools (hereinafter referred to as the trademark) used in the operation of our Internet search services are the property of Yahoo Holdings, Inc. We conduct business operations through a license obtained for the use of the trademark.
-As such, the agreement with Yahoo Holdings, Inc. is crucial to our core operations, and any modifications to the agreement could affect our business performance.
+The Yahoo Japan Group's operations are based on a license agreement with Oath Holdings Inc. Most of the trademark, software, and tools (hereinafter referred to as the trademark) used in the operation of our Internet search services are the property of Oath Holdings Inc. We conduct business operations through a license obtained for the use of the trademark.
+As such, the agreement with Oath Holdings Inc. is crucial to our core operations, and any modifications to the agreement could affect our business performance.

-Note: The counterparty of the YAHOO JAPAN LICENSE AGREEMENT formerly entered into between Yahoo Japan Corporation and Yahoo!
+Note: The counterparty of the YAHOO JAPAN LICENSE AGREEMENT formerly entered into between the Company and Yahoo!
 Inc. was changed from Yahoo!
-Inc. to Yahoo Holdings, Inc. Yahoo Holdings, Inc. is a company that holds all of the assets and liabilities of Yahoo!
+Inc. to Oath Holdings Inc. Oath Holdings Inc. is a company that holds all of the assets and liabilities of Yahoo!
 Inc.'s core businesses which were sold by Yahoo!
 Inc. to Verizon Communications Inc. on June 13, 2017.
-Verizon Communications Inc. holds all the shares of Yahoo Holdings, Inc.
+Verizon Communications Inc. holds all the shares of Oath Holdings Inc.

-Contract name YAHOO JAPAN LICENSE AGREEMENT Contract date April 1, 1996 Contract term From April 1, 1996; termination date unspecified Note: The license agreement may be terminated under the following conditions: (i) mutual decision by the companies to terminate the agreement; (ii) cancellation of the agreement following bankruptcy or loan default by one of the companies; (iii) purchase of one-third or more of the outstanding shares of Yahoo Japan Corporation by a competitor of Yahoo Holdings, Inc.; or (iv) merger or acquisition of Yahoo Japan Corporation rendering shareholders of Yahoo Japan Corporation before such merger or acquisition incapable of maintaining over 50% of shareholder voting rights of Yahoo Japan Corporation (may be waived by agreement of Yahoo Holdings, Inc.).
-Counterparty Yahoo Holdings, Inc. Main details 1) Licensing rights granted by Yahoo Holdings, Inc. to Yahoo Japan Corporation: • Non-exclusive rights granted to Yahoo Japan Corporation for reproduction and use of Yahoo Holdings, Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) • Non-exclusive rights granted to Yahoo Japan Corporation for use in Japan of the Yahoo! trademark • Exclusive rights granted to Yahoo Japan Corporation for publishing of the Yahoo! trademark in Japan • Exclusive rights granted to Yahoo Japan Corporation worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services 2) Non-exclusive rights granted (gratis) to Yahoo Holdings, Inc. worldwide for use of Japanese content added by Yahoo Japan Corporation 3) Royalties to be paid by Yahoo Japan Corporation to Yahoo Holdings, Inc. (see Note, below) Note: Initially, royalties were calculated as 3% of gross profit less sales commissions.
-Effective January 2005, the calculation method for determining royalties was revised, as follows: Royalty calculation method {(Consolidated net sales) - (Advertising sales commissions on a consolidated basis) - (Cost of sales of b.
+YAHOO JAPAN LICENSE AGREEMENT April 1, 1996 From April 1, 1996; termination date unspecified Note: The license agreement may be terminated under the following conditions: (i) mutual decision by the companies to terminate the agreement; (ii) cancellation of the agreement following bankruptcy or loan default by one of the companies; (iii) purchase of one-third or more of the outstanding shares of Yahoo Japan Corporation by a competitor of Oath Holdings Inc.; or (iv) merger or acquisition of Yahoo Japan Corporation rendering shareholders of Yahoo Japan Corporation before such merger or acquisition incapable of maintaining over 50% of shareholder voting rights of Yahoo Japan Corporation (may be waived by agreement of Oath Holdings Inc.).
+Oath Holdings Inc. (Changed its name from Yahoo Holdings, Inc. on January 1, 2018) 1) Licensing rights granted by Oath Holdings Inc. to Yahoo Japan Corporation: • Non-exclusive rights granted to Yahoo Japan Corporation for reproduction and use of Oath Holdings Inc.'s Internet search and other services customized and localized for the Japanese market (hereinafter referred to as the Japanese version of the Yahoo! search services) • Non-exclusive rights granted to Yahoo Japan Corporation for use in Japan of the trademark, etc., of Oath Holdings Inc. • Exclusive rights granted to Yahoo Japan Corporation for publishing of the trademark, etc., of Oath Holdings Inc. in Japan • Exclusive rights granted to Yahoo Japan Corporation worldwide for development, commercial use, and promotion of the Japanese version of the Yahoo! search services 2) Non-exclusive rights granted (gratis) to Oath Holdings Inc. worldwide for use of Japanese content added by Yahoo Japan Corporation 3) Royalties to be paid by Yahoo Japan Corporation to Oath Holdings Inc. (see Note, below) Note: Initially, royalties were calculated as 3% of gross profit less sales commissions.
+Effective January 2005, the calculation method for determining royalties was revised, as follows: Royalty calculation method {(Revenue) - (Advertising sales commissions on a consolidated basis) - (Cost of sales of consolidated b.
 Issues related to the management of the Yahoo! brand overseas could restrict the expansion of the Yahoo Japan Group's business.